 Best Decking Options for Poolside Areas

 I’ve been building decks around pools for years, and I’ve seen it all.
-The good, the bad and the truly dangerous.
+I have seen the good, the bad, and the truly dangerous.

 So let’s discuss here what really works when you’re thinking about the best pool deck material for our climate!